 I use to live in Dover, Felton and Newark, Delaware.
 I am stuck in New Jersey (where I grew up) now.
 I also use to live in Maryland years ago but never, not once, had a good experience there.
 Philly metro area hospitals and Christiana Hospital would, according to my experience, be your best bet.
 In fact I was thinking of moving to a shelter in Delaware just to get adequate medical services.
 We will see if they get any better here, but I much rather be there.

-Where abouts in Del. are you from?
+s in Del. are you from?
 If you are on the Delmar border, maybe it is worth it to check out some of the D.C. doctors.
 My mom lives near D.C. and says they are good down there.
-I personally, don't know much about it though.
+I personally, don't know much about

 Keep at it and take care - Kristin